Homepage Photo

 The best season to hike the Tatra Mountains is typically from late spring to early fall (June to September).

-This period offers warmer weather, clearer skies, and the full bloom of alpine flora, enhancing the hiking experience with breathtaking landscapes.
+This period offers warmer weather, clearer skies, and the full bloom of alpine flora, enhancing the trekking experience with breathtaking landscapes.
 Trails are more accessible, and the risk of snow and ice is lower, making it safer for all types of hikers.
-It’s also an excellent time for wildlife observation.
+It's also an excellent time for wildlife observation.

 However, always check local weather conditions and trail updates before planning your hike.